-The reasons for such price extremism are many, of course, and part of a much larger web.
-Nonetheless, there are certainly a few key contributors that are worth examining.
+The reasons for such price extremism are many and part of a much larger web.
+Nonetheless, there are a few key contributors worth examining.
 On the low end, prices of garments and accessories have become increasingly affordable due to an array of technological and global factors.
-In light of the industrial revolution, for instance, which saw the large-scale transition from hand production methods to machines-made goods, garments and accessories become significantly more affordable.
+In light of the industrial revolution, for instance, which saw the large-scale transition from hand production methods to machines-made goods, garments and accessories have become significantly more affordable.

 Still yet, most fast fashion brands take this a step further by maintaining supply chains that rely significantly on oft-undocumented contractors and subcontractors, dominated by low-cost labor and overarching lack of strict ethical standards (more about that here).
-They are also frequently changing their suppliers of choice in search of those offering to manufacture at the extreme lowest costs.
+They frequently change their suppliers of choice in search of those willing and able to manufacture at the extreme lowest costs.
 This makes it possible for brands to source garments and accessories for previously unimaginable costs.

 Widespread marketing by way of campaigns boasting inexpensive H&M and Zara garments or Instagram ads touting dirt-cheap Forever 21 and Mango wares, for instance, has led to a collective belief amongst consumers that these prices are how much clothing should cost, and anything above these prices reflects an unnecessary markup.

 That is, of course, a wildly skewed narrative that is part of a larger exercise in normalization.
 As eco-activist and founder of sustainability consultancy Eco-Age, Livia Firth, aptly noted not too long ago, “We have been brainwashed in the last fifteen, twenty years, to think that it’s democratic to buy a t-shirt for five dollars.”